Would you recommend your GP surgery?

 When you visit your GP surgery for care or treatment, you will be given the opportunity to give your feedback by answering a simple question about your experience:

-You will be asked to choose one of six options, ranging from 'extremely likely' to 'extremely unlikely'.
+You will be asked to choose one of six options, ranging from 'Very Good' to 'Very Poor'.

 You will also be invited to tell us: